Federated Learning for Medical Image Analysis: A Survey: Background

 \subsection{Typical Process of Federated Learning}

 In Fig.~\ref{fig_FL_overview}, we illustrate the typical process of federated learning that is embodied in a ``client-server" architecture.
-This process encompasses the \emph{Federated Averaging algorithm (FedAvg)} proposed by McMahan\etal~\cite{FL}.
+This process encompasses the \emph{Federated Averaging} (FedAvg) algorithm proposed by McMahan~\etal\citep{FL}.
 It serves as the foundation of most popular algorithms for federated learning.
-A server triggers and orchestrates the entire training process (without accessing clients' data) until a certain stop criterion is met, with key components introduced as follows. \begin{enumerate} \item[1)] \textbf{Client Selection.} The server selects a set of clients that meet certain requirements.
-For example, a medical site/dataset might only check in to the server when it can correctly get access to the intranet of a federation with relatively good bandwidth.
+A server in a federation triggers and orchestrates the entire training process (without accessing clients' private data) until a certain stop criterion is met.
+We summarize a typical workflow of federated learning as follows.

-\item[2)] \textbf{Local Training.} Every selected client locally trains a machine learning model through optimization methods (\eg, stochastic gradient descent) based on its local data.
-In the beginning, the model weights can be initialized both on each client or by the server.